Stained glass window, Wadham College

 - According to the 2014 Research Excellence Framework, the official UK-wide assessment of all university research, Oxford has the largest volume of world-leading research in the country.
 The University is also rated top in the REF power rankings published by Research Fortnight.

-- Oxford's research activity involves more than 70 departments, the colleges, almost 1,800 academic staff, more than 5,000 research and research support staff, and over 5,800 graduate research students.
+- Oxford's research activity involves more than 70 departments, the colleges, more than 1,800 academic staff, more than 5,400 research and research support staff, and 5,900 graduate research students.

-- At graduate level, 55% of students are studying for a higher degree by research.
+- At graduate level, almost 54% of students are studying for a higher degree by research.

 - Oxford consistently has the highest research income from external sponsors of any UK university.